July 29, 2021

 For instance, businesses and investors are noticing shifts in workforce trends involving health, culture, and engagement as a result of the global impacts of COVID-19.
 Specifically, one workforce trend identified in a 2020 human capital trends study by Deloitte stated that 80% of professionals had identified employee well-being as a critical ingredient to an organization’s success.

-Further, alternative data helps fuel such AI-based HR analytics tools that help companies better understand how employees' needs and the overall workforce are changing.
+Further, public web data helps fuel such AI-based HR analytics tools that help companies better understand how employees' needs and the overall workforce are changing.
 This article will explore workforce data and its sources, how businesses and investors leverage workforce trends, and some workforce trends to look out for in 2021 and beyond.

 The importance of analyzing trends in the workforce